TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/writing-declarations.md

 ## NPM Publishing

-It is possible to publish a list of declarations for other users to easily download via _npm_.
+It is possible to publish a list of declarations for other users to easily download via [npm](https://www.npmjs.com/).

 ```bash
 npm init